MCD: A Model-Agnostic Counterfactual Search Method For Multi-modal Design Modifications: Background

 \subsection{Multi-Objective Counterfactual Explanations}

-Counterfactual explanations can be viewed as an optimization problem, and can similarly be implemented using an optimization algorithm.
+As discussed, counterfactual search is an effective method to generate design modifications.
+Counterfactual search can be viewed as an optimization problem, and can similarly be implemented using an optimization algorithm.
 Many methods summarize the optimization objective as a weighted sum of the different objectives discussed earlier.
-However, another approach instead frames the counterfactual search process as a classic multi-objective optimization problem.
-Dandl~\etal~\cite{dandl2020multi} were the first to formalize this parallel between counterfactual explanations and multi-objective optimization (MOO) in Multi-Objective Counterfactuals (MOC).
-By handling objectives individually rather than as a single aggregated objective, MOC realizes a key benefit of Multi-Objective Optimization, namely the ability to generate non-dominated sets of counterfactual explanations.
+However, another approach instead frames the counterfactual search process as a classic multi-objective optimization (MOO) problem.
+Dandl~\etal~\cite{dandl2020multi} formalize this parallel between counterfactual search and MOO in Multi-Objective Counterfactuals (MOC).
+By handling objectives individually rather than as a single aggregated objective, MOC realizes a key benefit of Multi-Objective Optimization, namely the ability to generate non-dominated sets of counterfactuals.
 Whereas a single-objective approach returns a counterfactual that optimizes for a statically weighted aggregation of objectives, the non-dominated set allows designers to adaptively select counterfactuals based on their specific search priorities, which typically depend on the problem at hand.

-Multi-Objective Counterfactuals (MOC)~\cite{dandl2020multi} is a primary inspiration for Multi-Objective Counterfactuals in Design (MCD).
-However, we have expanded on MCD in several key directions.
+Though MOC formalized counterfactual search as an optimization problem, its principal concern was the use of counterfactuals for machine learning explainability.
+Though similar in a few aspects, MCD expands upon (MOC) in several key directions focused on applicability to design modification.
 Chiefly, despite its name, MOC does not inherently support multi-objective queries.
 Furthermore, MOC does not distinguish between hard and soft constraints, despite the fact that this functionality is ingrained in the Non-Dominated Sorting Genetic Algorithm II (NSGA-II)~\cite{deb2002fast} that MOC is built around.
-MCD addresses these gaps while also decoupling the optimization and sampling steps, and introducing new ways to integrate counterfactuals with a multi-modal, zero-shot machine learning model.
+MCD addresses these gaps while also decoupling the optimization and sampling steps, and introducing new ways to integrate counterfactuals with representation-learning models to enable multi-modal counterfactual search.